Last Updated: June 5, 2026

 Figure 4.25 Indicators in Microsoft Project.

-Before finishing this exercise, this is an excellent time to look at one more feature related to the scheduling engine.
+Before finishing this exercise, it is an excellent time to look at one more feature of the calculation engine.
 There are two ways to build a project: from the Start Date or the Finish Date.
 Starting from the Start Date is called ASAP planning.
 Most tasks have ASAP timing constraints, pushing them against the project start date.
 When scheduling is finished, we have a calculated finish date for the project.

 A few project managers do not know when to start a project, but they do know when it should be finished.
 So, they do what is called ALAP planning.
-When they finish scheduling, the software tells them when they should finish.
-At that point, they revert to scheduling from the start date so that the software can calculate critical path, etc.
+When they finish scheduling, the software tells them when to finish.
+At that point, they revert to scheduling from the start date so that the software can calculate the critical path, etc.

 Let's take a look at this.
 Do these things: